AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ Auth token sent to server by server app connector
 - ✅ Server side current user and authorization
 - ✅ Two server DO classes
+- ✅ Authorization for client connection
+- ✅ TBDSImpl can function in two different sync modes
+- ✅ Full two-way sync on personal apps
+- Readonly authorization
+- Warn if do illegal update on client with one-way sync
+- TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
 - Generate datastore classes with auth functions
 - Generate bindings for the datastore classes
-- (Authorization for read and write on client)
-- TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
-- NEXT: TBDSImpl can function in two different sync modes - or two different classes?
-At least warn if do illegal update on client
-- Full two-way sync on personal apps
 - Server only Durable object store
 - Decide on how to make authentication flexible
 - Use individual table fields instead of JSON lump